cybercryptio/d1-entityframework/documentation/user_manual.md

 ## Limitations

 Encrypted data cannot be decrypted by the database, meaning that it can not be filtered or processed by the database.
-Supported for searching inside encrypted data is on the roadmap.
+Support for searching inside encrypted data is on the roadmap.